Overview of SiDCo

 The main advantage of distance correlation is the ability to quantify linear and non-linear correlations simultaneously, while allowing for comparisons of matrices of different dimensions through the calculation of distance covariances.
 Due to this unique ability, distance correlation can be used to calculate one-to-all (linear and non-linear correlations between each feature and all the other features) or one-to-one correlations (pairwise correlations between individual features).
 Both options are available in SiDCo.

 SiDCo capitalizes on the Gaussian Graphical Model (GGM) method to determine pair-wise associations while removing the confounding effects of other variables.
 The GGM method calculates the inverse of the distance covariance to remove orthogonal contributions without any matrix shrinkage.
-If distance covariance matrix is singular, this inverse is calculated using the (Moore–Penrose inverse - Wikipedia) .
+If distance covariance matrix is singular, this inverse is calculated using the Moore–Penrose inverse A⁺ of the matrix.

-SiDCo is implemented in Python with a RShiny front-end.
+SiDCo is implemented in Python and R Shiny.
 Two analytical tabs allow users to choose between signed distance correlation or partial distance correlation:

 • Calculates either the distance correlation and p-value between each feature and all the other features combined (n i to (∀j≠i) n j ) in a sense of one-to-all (correlation with the network) or pairwise distance correlations between individual features (n i to n (∀j≠i) ) in a sense of one-to-one comparisons.

-• For one to one pairwise comparisons, SidCo additionally inputs to the distance correlation the sign of the Pearson correlation.
-The sign (positive or negative) only indicates the overall linear trend.
-The sign does not suggest significant linear correlation.
+• For one-to-one pairwise comparisons, SiDCo additionally outputs the sign of the Pearson correlation to the distance correlation value.
+The sign (positive or negative) only indicates the overall linear trend of the Pearson correlation.
+The sign does not indicate significant linear correlation.

 Outputs are:

-- For the one-to-all comparison, the output is an excel file that includes the distance correlation value for each feature to all the other features and the corresponding p-value for this calculation.
+• For the one-to-all comparison, the output is an Excel file (.xlsx) that includes the distance correlation value for each feature to all the other features and the corresponding p-value for this calculation.

-- For the one-to-one calculation, the output is an excel file that includes the signed distance correlation values and corresponding p-values as well as the Pearson and Spearman correlation values with their corresponding p-values.
+• For the one-to-one calculation, the output is an Excel file (.xlsx) that includes the signed distance correlation values and corresponding p-values as well as the Pearson and Spearman correlation values with their corresponding p-values.
 Distance correlation values are set to zero if their absolute value is below the user-defined threshold value or their corresponding p-value is above the user-defined p-value.

 • Partial distance correlation is calculated using the Gaussian Graphical Model (GGM) with p-value determined from the cumulative normal distribution function of Fisher z-transformed correlations.